journey-js/journey/dist-setup.md

 See [rollup-plugin-ractive-compiler](https://www.npmjs.com/package/rollup-plugin-ractive-compiler) for details on the **ractive-compiler** plugin.

 Hopefully things aren't too daunting at this stage?
 That covers our *dev.js* script.

+*Note:* you can also use Grunt/Gulp/somethingElse to setup a dev and dist environment.

 The last piece of the puzzle is the Rollup configuration.
 Let's cover that next.